Articles and Reviews

 country.
 Here is a link to the Cal Tech / MIT Ligo observatory website.|

-Equi=Tech Model 2Q and Model Q650 Product Review -- A product review of the Model 2RQ and the Model Q650 (no longer offered) that first appeared in Stereophile magazine.
+Equi=Tech Model 2Q and Model Q650 Product Review -- A product review of the Model 2RQ and the Model Q650 (no longer offered - replaced by Model 1RQ) that first appeared in Stereophile magazine.
 (The review begins about 1/2 way down the page.)

 "Balanced Power from Equi=Tech" -- A Revolutionary Concept and Newly Adopted Standard in AC Power Distibution.
 An article published on the subject of balanced power by Equi=Tech's founder and President, Martin Glasband.
 This one is written especially for the layman who may not be familiar with much engineering terminology.
 Published in the August, 2001 issue of Wide Screen Review magazine, this paper provides the reader with the simplest explanation of balanced power technology that we know of.